xander1450/supervised_learning_baf/README.md

 We use:

-* `bert-base-uncased`
+* `distilbert-base-uncased`

-Why BERT?
+Why DistilBERT?

+* Faster and lighter than BERT
 * Understands context (not just keywords)
-* Handles real-world language variations
+* Often better on small datasets
 * Performs significantly better than TF-IDF models

 ---

 ### 3. Tokenization

-Text is converted into numerical format using BERT tokenizer:
+Text is converted into numerical format using the DistilBERT tokenizer:

 * Max sequence length: 256
 * Truncation enabled
-* Padding applied

-Why?

-* Allows model to capture more context from longer inputs
+* Dynamic padding (per batch)

 ---

-### 4. Handling Class Imbalance

-We apply class weighting during training:

-* Rare classes are given higher importance
-* Frequent classes are slightly penalized

-This is done using:

-* `compute_class_weight` from sklearn
-* Custom loss function in Trainer

----

-### 5. Model Training
+### 4. Model Training

-We fine-tune BERT using:
+We fine-tune DistilBERT using:

-* Epochs: 5
+* Epochs: 7
 * Learning rate: 2e-5
+* Warmup ratio: 0.1
 * Train/Validation split: 90/10

-Training is handled via HuggingFace `Trainer`.
+Training is handled via HuggingFace `Trainer` with accuracy and F1 evaluation.

 ---

-### 6. Output Predictions
+### 5. Output Predictions

 For each input text, the model returns:

 * Predicted label
 * Confidence score (probability)
-* Optional: top-3 predictions
+* All class probabilities

+When confidence is below 0.5, the label is returned as `"uncertain"` and the text is logged to `data/feedback/unlabeled.csv` for human review.

 Example:

 ```
 {
   "label": "Inventory Issue > Current Slot Unavailable",
-  "confidence": 0.78
+  "confidence": 0.78,
+  "all_probs": [...]
 }
 ```